GeorgeErimia/cloudsoft-spring-boot-demo/README.md

 - An instance of Cloudsoft AMP (Mine was hosted on a VM running CentOS9)
 - A location to deploy

+> [!NOTE]
-    !!!
-I used two local VMs running Ubuntu 22.04, configured with Vagrant, but you can use any type of location, as long as it runs Ubuntu 22.04 or similar.
-If your locations are different from these, you can configure them accordingly, either via AMP GUI or by modifying the YAML.
+>I used two local VMs running Ubuntu 22.04, configured with Vagrant, but you can use any type of location, as long as it runs Ubuntu 22.04 or similar.
+If your locations are different from these, you can configure them accordingly, either via AMP GUI or by modifying
+ the YAML.

 - AMP CLI \(not necessary if you deploy via AMP GUI\)

+> [!TIP]
-!!!
-You can download AMP CLI by going to the AMP hosted address \(typically localhost:8081\), click on the 9 dots in the top right and go to 'CLI Download' and get the CLI for your OS.
+> You can download AMP CLI by going to the AMP hosted address \(typically localhost:8081\), click on the 9 dots in the top right and go to 'CLI Download' and get the CLI for your OS.

 ### Deploying via GUI